 The Capitoline Museums are the first space dedicated to art in history.
-Located at the top of Capitoline Hill, they are two buildings that hold a collection of art donated by Pope Sixtus IV.
+Located at the top of the Capitoline Hill, they are two buildings that hold a collection of art of the Catholic Church donated by Pope Sixtus IV.

 Buy your ticket to the Capitoline Museums at the ticket office

-The only upside of buying tickets at the ticket office is that you can improvise your plan for the day and just visit the Capitoline Museums if you really feel like it, but in exchange, you will lose a lot of time in the queue and tickets might get sold out for the time slot of your preference.
+The only advantage of deciding to buy tickets at the ticket office is that you can improvise the visit and leave it for the time you want, but in return you will lose a lot of time in the queue and nothing assures you get a ticket for the time you want.

-The Capitoline Museums are spread over two buildings that surround the Piazza del Campidoglio, and are considered a single museum where you can see all kinds of things: Roman bronze and marble statues from ancient times, impressive frescoes from medieval and Renaissance times, and also from the museum you will have an astonishing view of the Roman Forum.
+The Capitoline Museums are spread over two buildings that surround the Piazza del Campidoglio, and are considered a single museum where you can see everything: Roman bronze and marble statues from ancient times, stunning frescoes from medieval and Renaissance times and also from the museum you will have a brutal view of the Roman Forum.

 Palazzo dei Conservatori

-Continue to the Room of the Tapestries, also known as the Throne Room, since in the 18th century it was used as the command room of the pontiff of Rome.
+Continue to the Hall of Tapestries, also known as the Throne Room, since in the eighteenth century it was used as the command room of the pontiff of Rome.
 You will see impressive tapestries reproducing historical scenes of ancient Rome, and reproductions of works by Rubens.

-It is a subway gallery in which more than one hundred inscriptions in stone that were used for both public and private life in Rome in antiquity are exposed.
-You can read informative texts about tombs, laws, trades, and merchant affairs, as well as military orders.
+This is a subway gallery displaying more than one hundred stone inscriptions that were used for both public and private life in Rome in ancient times.
+You can read informative texts about tombs, laws, trades and merchant affairs, and military orders.

-This is, in my opinion, and according to many people who visit the Capitoline Museums, the one wing of the museum that you definitely cannot miss.
-Here you will find some of the most beautiful marble statues in the History of Art, and as you enter you will fall under the hypnosis of the statue of Marforio, the god of the river, who will welcome you in a portico flanked by statues set in perfect symmetry with the design of the floor.
-Quite a fantasy.
+This is, in my opinion and in the opinion of many people who visit the Capitoline Museums, the wing of the museum that you definitely cannot miss.
+Here you will find some of the most beautiful marble statues in the History of Art, and as you enter you will fall under the hypnosis of the statue of Marforio, the god of the river, who will welcome you in a portico flanked by niches inhabited by statues in perfect symmetry with the design of the floor.
+A real fantasy.

-- You can return the tickets or cancel the tour at any time, which is an advantage over buying the tickets by other means.
-However, to receive a 100% refund, you must do so 24 hours before the start of the experience.
+- You can return the tickets or cancel the tour at any time, which is an advantage over buying tickets by other means.
+However, to receive a 100% refund, you will need to do so 24 hours before the start of the experience.
 You will see the instructions in the confirmation email.

-- In addition to what I've been telling you about in my itinerary, the museum has a lot of other things you can see, like coins and jewelry from ancient times that history buffs will love to peruse if you are passionate about History.
+- In addition to what I have been telling you about in my itinerary, the museum has a lot of other things you can see, such as coins and jewelry from ancient times that you will love to peruse if you are passionate about History.

-- The Capitoline Museums are open to the public from Tuesday to Sunday from 9:30 am to 7:30 pm, except on December 24 and 31 when they close at 2:00 pm.
-On January 1, May 1, and December 25 the museum is closed all day.
+- The Capitoline Museums are open to the public Tuesday through Sunday from 9:30 am to 7:30 pm, except on December 24 and 31 when they close at 2:00 pm.
+On January 1, May 1 and December 25 the museum is closed all day.

-- You can take pictures inside the museum, but no flash or tripod is allowed.
+- You can take photos inside the museum, but flash and tripod are not allowed.

 - The closest metro stop to the Capitoline Museums is Colosseo (line B), which is about a 15-minute walk away.
 Some nearby bus stops are Teatro Marcello-Ara Coeli, Teatro Marcello, Piazza Venezia, Piazza Venezia-Ara Coeli, Fori Imperiali and Plebiscito.

 After touring the Capitoline Museums, if you haven't already, I recommend visiting the Roman Forum.
-There are plenty of guided tours and experiences that take here along with the Colosseum.
-Read more about the tickets for the Colosseum in Rome and the guided tours of the Colosseum.
+There are plenty of guided tours and experiences that take you to visit them along with the Colosseum, and you can read more about Rome Colosseum tickets and Colosseum guided tours.

-And if you are one of those people who tirelessly visit the museums of the cities you visit, you can not miss the Vatican Museums.
-The vastness of centuries and centuries of art is the treasure of its collection, which houses works by Da Vinci, Titian, Caravaggio, Raphael, and an indispensable visit to Rome such as the Sistine Chapel.
+And if you are one of those people who tirelessly tour the museums of the cities you visit, you can't miss the Vatican Museums.
+The richness of centuries and centuries of art are the treasure of its collection, which houses works by Da Vinci, Titian, Caravaggio, Raphael, and a must-see of Rome such as the Sistine Chapel.